-- 4.1.1 It is a legal duty to ensure so far as reasonably practicable the health, safety and wellbeing and welfare at work.
-Therefore, the Council aims to promote a good healthy and safe working amongst its staff.
-You have a responsibility to comply with the Council's Health and Safety Policy and to contribute to safe working environment.
-Failure to do so may put you, the public or other staff at risk. - 4.1.2 All employees have the responsibility to co-operate with supervisors and managers to achieve a healthy and safe workplace and to take reasonable care of themselves and others, and where appropriate, always using safety/protective equipment that is supplied.
-Whenever an employee, supervisor or manager notices a health and safety problem which they are not able to put right, they must immediately tell the Line Manager. - 4.1.3 An employee of Warwick District Council whilst out of the office, on site, must comply with the safety requirements of any contractor whilst on their premises.
-If any employee identifies safety standards which are below those required by Warwick District Council, that employee will first bring them to the attention of the senior person at that location and if the condition is not immediately rectified, advise their supervisor within Warwick District Council of their intention not to proceed further until rectification has taken place.
+- 4.1.1 It is a legal duty to ensure, so far as reasonably practicable, the health, safety, wellbeing and welfare of everyone in the workplace (including members of the public).
+Therefore, the Council aims to promote a good healthy and safe working environment amongst its staff.
+You have a responsibility to comply with the Council's Health and Safety Policy and to contribute to a safe working environment.
+Failure to do so may put you, the public or other staff at risk. - 4.1.2 All employees have the responsibility to co-operate with supervisors and managers to achieve a healthy and safe workplace and to take reasonable care of themselves and others and, where appropriate, to use safety/protective equipment that is supplied.
+Whenever an employee, supervisor or manager notices a health and safety problem which they are not able to put right, they must immediately inform their line manager. - 4.1.3 An employee of Warwick District Council must comply with the safety requirements of any contractor whilst on their premises or on Warwick District Council premises being managed by others.
+If any employee identifies safety standards which are below those required by Warwick District Council, that employee will first bring them to the attention of the senior person at that location and if the condition is not immediately

-- 4.1.4 Where the employee considers there is possible danger to themselves, they must not proceed further, until the situation, equipment, or machinery has been rendered safe. - 4.1.5 Each member of the staff should have particular regard to Sections 7 and 8 of the Health and Safety at Work etc. Act 1974 which places responsibilities on all employees.
+- rectified, advise their supervisor within Warwick District Council of their intention not to proceed further until rectification has taken place. - 4.1.4 Where the employee considers there is possible danger to themselves or others, they must not proceed further until the situation, equipment, or machinery has been rendered safe. - 4.1.5 Each member of staff should have particular regard to Sections 7 and 8 of the Health and Safety at Work (abridged) Act 1974 which places responsibilities on all employees.